 P-54: Survivor CatFemale | Born January 2017 | Alive

-In late February of 2017, NPS researchers marked this kitten while the mother, P-23, was away from the den.
+P-54 was born in January 2017.
+In late February of 2017, NPS researchers marked her while her mother, P-23, was away from the den.
 P-54 was thought to be the only known kitten from P-23's third litter.
 However, we later discovered (through remote camera photos and videos) that there was another kitten.
-We have not confirmed who that kitten is.
+We have not confirmed who that kitten was.

 P-54 also has a known half-sibling, P-53, from a litter born in June 2015.
 Kittens from that litter (including P-43) and a previous one (P-36 and P-37) all died as a result of predation from other wildlife.

 Genetic testing proved that P-12 is P-54's father (and grandfather)!
 Based on GPS data, we know that P-23 and her half sibling P-30 had traveled together for three days, a possible indication of mating, but not a guarantee.
 Approximately 90 days later, researchers saw a series of localized GPS locations, indicating that P-23 had recently given birth.
 Females, however, can breed with multiple males during an estrus cycle, a recurring period of sexual receptivity and fertility in many mammals.